sethvm/sethvm/README.md

 # G'day!
-I'm Seth 🚀
+I'm Seth.

-📚 Engineering undergrad at the University of Waterloo
+🚀 Engineering undergrad at the University of Waterloo

 ✒️ Product Designer